PelionIoT/wwrelay-utils/Gateway-Keeper/README.md

 # Command
 ## getAllRelays
-it will return all the connected gateways to the server
+It will return all the connected gateways to the server

 ```
 GK> getAllRelays